bananatron/reform-css/README.md

 # Reform CSS

-A responsive, semantic, and minimalistic stylesheet.
+A responsive, semantic, and minimalistic CSS stylesheet you don't have to think about.

 ## Quickstart